seralexeev/xrabbit.dev/README.md

 id: 15
 date: 25-05-2025
 media:
-  - media/15-1.mp4
+  - 15-1.mp4
 ```

-A bit more on this later but it turned out I forgot to increase the current limit on the power supply when I tested starting the robot for the first time.
-As a result during joystick testing when I sharply pressed the trigger the current spiked and the rpi shut down.
-After spending some time with the logs I found:
+I'll talk about this a bit later, but turns out I forgot to increase the current limit on the power supply when I tested the robot for the first time.
+So, when testing the joystick, if I suddenly pressed the trigger, the current jumped and the rpi would shut down.
+After sitting down with the logs for a while, I found this:

 ```
 May 25 01:36:39 rabbit kernel: hwmon hwmon2: Undervoltage detected!
 May 25 01:36:41 rabbit kernel: hwmon hwmon2: Voltage normalised
 ```

-which points to the problem.
-I'll try to raise the maximum to 3 - 4 A and see how things go.
+which shows there's a problem.
+I'll try to raise the max to 3 - 4 A and see how it goes.

 ---